Links

 Builtin Functions

-Before we dive into each of the supported function, let's take a look on few examples for custom metric definitions.
+Before we dive into each of the supported functions, let's take a look at a few examples of custom metric definitions.

 // Average annual premium of those with a driving license